astronoray/academic-site/content/publication/garner2025_n604/index.md

 ---
-title: "SIGNALS of Giant HII Regions: Resolved Ionization & Abundance Properties of NGC 604"
+title: "SIGNALS of Giant HII Regions: A Spatially Resolved Analysis of NGC 604"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here